 Sell on Amazon: too easy to be true?
 If you did some basic research, you might already know the steps to create an FBA Business.
-It only takes a few hours to find everything you need to know about e-commerce.
+E-commerce is not rocket science.
+But it is an art.

 Find a product, source it from China, create a listing, and launch with advertising: nothing special.
 If you managed to do all of them correctly, you would create a successful business and make big profits.